Moataz-Ab/ML_NLP_Case_Study/README.md

 ## Objective

 A testing set of 2,500 companies including their text description is provided without their labels.
-The objective is to to predict the industry lables of the 2,500 companies in the test set using NLP machine learning techniques.
+The objective is to predict the industry labels of the 2,500 companies in the test set using NLP machine learning techniques.

 ## Key Requirements
 - Numpy